 - LEED-certified buildings in Los Angeles, San Francisco, Houston, San Diego, Sacramento and Washington, DC

 With leadership from a firmwide Diversity & Inclusion Committee and through initiatives such as the Board Committee for Advancement of Women Attorneys, we foster inclusion and opportunities for advancement.
 Our affinity groups for women attorneys, attorneys of color and LGBT attorneys help build awareness, in recent years sponsoring a program on implicit bias training and another on men sponsoring women's career advancement.
 Our pursuit of a more diverse firm is further supported by a top-notch Talent Development program and progressive employment policies that give individual attorneys resources and flexibility to build thriving careers at Pillsbury.
+We are an Equal Opportunity Employer, affirmatively seeking diversity in our workforce and making employment decisions on the basis of merit.

 We celebrate our accomplishments, but know that there is still much to be done to diversify our profession and corporate America.
 And so, we sponsor and hold leadership roles with numerous organizations that promote diversity, including 2020 Women on Boards, Catalyst, California Minority Counsel Program, National Asian Pacific American Bar Association and Lambda Legal, among others.